Hail Mary! – so many versions

 Ave Maria Versions

 Many composers have set Ave Maria to music over hundreds of years.
-We list just a few that are featured on music-scores below:
+Here are some that are featured on music-scores below:

-- Gounod: Cello – Gounod so admired Bach as a composer that he wrote this beautiful melody above the 1st Prelude Book 1 (below)
+Cello – Gounod so admired Bach as a composer that he wrote this beautiful melody above the 1st Prelude Book 1 (below).
+As a result it is a harmonically rich and expressive piece, with Bach’s music providing a sublime backdrop to the prayer’s text.

-- Caccini: Voice and Baritone Sax – a duo for Voice and Baritone Saxophone using its full range.
-As an accomplished singer it’s perhaps unsurprising that Caccini chose to put this to music.
+Voice and Baritone Sax – a duo for Voice and Baritone Saxophone using its full range.
+Caccini was an accomplished singer so it’s perhaps unsurprising that he chose to put this to music.
+The simplicity and purity of melody make this version more gentle than others.

 You can discover more about Hail Mary! and the music it has been set to on Wikipedia